zimbatm/ffmpeg-static/README.md

 FFmpeg static build
 ===================

+*STATUS*: community-supported

 Three scripts to make a static build of ffmpeg with all the latest codecs (webm + h264).

 Just follow the instructions below.
-Once you have the build dependencies, just run ./build.sh, wait and you should get the ffmpeg binary in target/bin
+Once you have the build dependencies, run ./build.sh, wait and you should get the ffmpeg binary in target/bin

 Build dependencies
 ------------------